 Antimicrobial Stewardship News and Resources

-We are pleased to share an article about antibiotic stewardship in The Rural Monitor that Marc Meyer made a large contribution to over the last few months.
-The writer, Kay Miller Temple, said that Marc is “what we writers refer to as “the glue” that made the story work: you were the one with the national expertise, state expertise and the boots-on-the-ground in small hospitals.”
-Thanks for Marc for your hard work in our organization and for all you to do to help other organizations improve their antibiotic stewardship efforts!
+The Rural Monitor details the contributions made to antibiotic stewardship by Marc Meyer, R. PH, BPharm, CIC, FAPIC.
+Author Kay Miller Temple, said that Marc is “what we writers refer to as “the glue” that made the story work: you were the one with the national expertise, state expertise and the boots-on-the-ground in small hospitals.”
+SHS is proud of Meyer’s contribution to reducing antibiotic resistance in our organization and at a national level.

 Meyer, the Southwest Memorial Hospital pharmacist, says AS programs have to be community programs where all antibiotic prescribers in and outside hospital walls work together.
 Meyer said the main focus of this collaboration is an AS goal that shouldn’t be forgotten: decreasing bacterial resistance.